HaylzRandom/haylzrandom/README.md

 - :seedling: Currently, I am learning TypeScript, Node.js and Figma
 - :beach_umbrella: When I'm not coding, you can find me either chilling with video games or baking up a storm :cupcake:!
-- :envelope: You can reach me here: <hayley.mcc@gmail.com>
+- :envelope: You can reach me here: <hayley@haylzrandom.co.uk>

 <br>